Kelly Fraser: Coronavirus and general meetings – what do RSLs need to know?

 Kelly Fraser provides advice for Registered Social Landlords (RSLs) wondering how to deal with governance issues, including the requirements to convene meetings, during the current coronavirus pandemic.

 There are various potential options in the prevailing circumstances - including virtual meetings, written resolutions, proxy voting and even postponement – but the use of these will depend on the rules of your organisation.

 The main question is whether it is necessary to hold a general meeting.
 There is no express statutory requirement on RSLs who are registered societies to hold an annual general meeting (AGM) under the Co-operative and Community Benefit Societies Act 2014 (the 2014 Act).
 If an RSL is incorporated as a company under the Companies Act 2006 (the 2006 Act), the position is the same.

-That being said, where your RSL has adopted the SFHA Model Rules from 2015 (the Model Rules) then you will be required to hold an AGM within six months of the end of your financial year.
-Where RSLs’ financial years end in March / April, this may not have much of an impact but if you are required to hold an AGM or a special general meeting (SGM) in the next few months, what option options are available to you?
+That being said, where your RSL has adopted the most up-to-date SFHA Model Rules from 2015 (the Model Rules) then you will be required to hold an AGM within six months of the end of your financial year.
+Where RSLs’ financial years end in March / April, this may not have much of an impact but if you are required to hold an AGM or a special general meeting (SGM) in the next few months, what options are available to you?

 It may be possible to hold meetings virtually where this is envisaged under your rules or articles of association.
 Under the Model Rules, there are no express provisions to hold general meetings virtually and so if an RSL has adopted the Model Rules without amendment, this will not be an option.

 For RSLs incorporated as companies, the model articles of association under the 2006 Act makes provision for company meetings to be held electronically and there is a specific provision to determine attendance at a meeting where two or more members are not in the same place.